 Courses at Other Universities for Current UW Students

 Current UW students may take classes at another college or university and transfer the credits to the UW, but keep in mind the maximum credits listed above still apply.
 Students may take 15 of their final 60 credits at another school without special permission.
+If you need to take more than 15 of the last 60 credits at another school, you may meet with an adviser and file a petition to the College of Arts and Sciences requesting permission to count additional credits.
 Please meet with an adviser before taking classes at another school to make sure the courses will meet UW requirements.

 Online courses taken through UW Extension may count towards the History major requirements, but these courses do not count towards the 30 credits of in-residence upper division history courses required for the major.